sktxdev/Full-Stack-Development-By-Example/README.md

 This is the first volume in a set of hands on tutorials on how to build a web application.

 This volume is designed to  takes a novice developer through the steps needed to develop a student / teacher portal for tracking classes, class schedules, courses and much more.
 This will include an angular front end, a C# middle tier, and a SQL Server backend and deploy everything in docker containers managed in a kubernetes cluster.
 If you want to interface to other systems, there is a chapter and example code that will show how to do that.
+You should be able to follow this tutorial on Windows, Mac or Linux.
+All the code was written on a base level mac mini m1.

 ### The full series of Full Stack Development By Example Volumes are